awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-downlink-queue.md

 **Downlink messages don't appear in the AWS IoT console**
 If you don't see your downlink message in the queue after adding it as described in [Perform downlink queue operations by using the console](#connect-iot-lorawan-downlink-queue-console), it might be because your device hasn't completed a process called *activation* or *join procedure*\.
 This procedure is completed when your device onboards with AWS IoT Core for LoRaWAN\.
 For more information, see [Add your wireless device specification to AWS IoT Core for LoRaWAN using the console](connect-iot-lorawan-end-devices-add.md#connect-iot-lorawan-end-device-spec-console)\.

   After onboarding your device to AWS IoT Core for LoRaWAN, you can monitor your device to check whether join and rejoin succeeded by using the network analyzer or Amazon CloudWatch\.
-For more information, see [Monitoring and logging for AWS IoT Core for LoRaWAN using Amazon CloudWatch](connect-iot-lorawan-logging-monitoring.md)\.
+For more information, see [Monitoring and logging for AWS IoT Wireless using Amazon CloudWatch](connect-iot-lorawan-logging-monitoring.md)\.
 +

 **Missing downlink message packets when using the API**